shierc/oTree/blog.md

 pip install -r requirements_base.txt
 ```

-Thanks to the users who reported the above issues and made suggestions!
+Thanks to the users who reported the above issues,
+and to those who contributed translations to different languages!

 #### 2015-05-29: New version available